Modern animation in the United States: Warner Bros. Animation

 After parting ways with Bluth, Spielberg turned to television animation, working with the Warner Bros.
-Entertainment Co. to bring back its animation department, which it had abandoned in the 1960s.
-A team of Tom Ruegger-led animators departed from Hanna-Barbera(which ironically would later be purchased by Warner Bros. when it purchased Turner Broadcasting in 1996) fled to Warner Bros.
+Entertainment to bring back its animation department, which it had abandoned in the 1960s.
+A team of Tom Ruegger-led animators departed from Hanna-Barbera (which ironically would later be purchased by Warner Bros. when it purchased Turner Broadcasting System in 1996) fled to Warner Bros.
 Animation to produce a new series Tiny Toon Adventures, an animated series that paid homage to the Warner Bros. cartoons of Termite Terrace.
 The popularity of Tiny Toon Adventures among young TV viewers made the studio a contender once again in the field of animated cartoons.
 Tiny Toon Adventures was followed by Steven Spielberg Presents Animaniacs and its spinoff Pinky and the Brain.
 Not only did these cartoons bring in new viewers to Warner Bros., but they also captured the attention of older viewers.
 Warner Bros., minus Spielberg, continued with work such as Batman: The Animated Series.
 Batman quickly received wide acclaim for its animation and mature writing, and it also inspired a feature film.
 Combined, these four Warner Bros. series won a total of 17 Daytime Emmy Awards.

-When Disney's feature animation surged in the 1990s, Warner Bros. tried to capitalize on their rival's success with animated feature films of their own, without the assistance of Spielberg.
+When Disney's feature animation surged in the 1990s, Warner Bros. attempted to capitalize on its rival's success with animated feature films of its own, without the assistance of Spielberg.
 Their films—Cats Don't Dance, Quest for Camelot and The Iron Giant—failed to come close to Disney's success, although Cats Don't Dance and The Iron Giant both received critical praise and developed cult followings.
 The 2001 live-action/animation hybrid Osmosis Jones, starring Bill Murray, was a costly commercial failure, although its home video performance proved successful enough for the studio's TV animation department to produce a short-lived spin-off series called Ozzy and Drix.